 Your position, occupation, and the duties you perform determine your group classification.
 The group classification applicable to your specific position at the time of retirement may be reviewed by the State Retirement Board for determination pursuant to its Group Classification Policy.

 Generally, in order for the current position held by a member of the State Retirement System to be classified by the Board, the member: must be actively employed by the Commonwealth, or by an agency or governmental entity subject to the State Retirement System; must actively hold the position for which they seek classification; and must be actively performing the duties of the position for which he/she seeks classification for not less than twelve consecutive months immediately preceding retirement at the time of classification.

-Members who entered state service on or after April 2, 2012 will have their group classifications service pro-rated at the time of retirement depending on how long they service in a particular group.
+Members who entered state service on or after April 2, 2012, must have their group classifications service pro-rated at the time of retirement depending on how long they serve in a particular group.

 Members are officials and general employees including clerical, administrative and technical workers, laborers, mechanics, and all others not otherwise classified.